 Recently, I was exploring App Annie to know the top finance apps in the App Store.
-I was thrilled to know that nearly 30% of the FinTech apps in the USA are mobile trading and how to create an investment platform.
+I was thrilled to know that nearly 30% of the FinTech apps in the USA are mobile trading and how to create an investment website.

 Most of these apps are solely meant for investing, while others offer investing as an add-on feature.
 However, the figure isn’t surprising.
 A report by Reports and Data states that the global online investment platform market is expected to grow from $767.3 Million in 2018 to $3,570.4 Million by the end of 2026.